kilon/pylivecoding/README.md

 # pylivecoding
 Pylivecoding is a live coding environment implementation inspired by Smalltalk

 Essentially this library reloads modules and updates all live instances of classes defined in those modules to the latest code of the class definition without losing any of the data/state.
-This way you can change code in your favorite code editor and IDE and immediately see the results without any delays.
+This way you can change code in your favorite code editor and IDE and immediately see the results without any delays afer you save the module.

 # How to use
 First please not that this library needs CPython 3.5 and above.
 It won't work with Python 2.